witchat/witchat.github.io/index.md

 <div class="row">
 	<div class="medium-6 columns">
 		<h2>How do I join?</h2>
 		<p>The Slack is invitation-only, but invitations are freely granted.
-You can request one from any existing member or by emailing <a href="mailto:howdyrachael@gmail.com">howdyrachael@gmail.com</a>.
-You can also reach out to the group organizer on twitter, <a href="http://twitter.com/zenparty">@zenparty</a>.</p>
+You can submit a request to the group admin (<a href="http://twitter.com/zenparty">@zenparty</a>) using the form below.
+If your form submission failed, please reach out on twitter or by email at howdyrachaelATgmail.</p>

 		<form action="http://formspree.io/howdyrachael@gmail.com" method="post">
     			<p>